Moving Out

 End of Tenancy checklist

-When you move out of your property at the end of your tenancy, you need to leave the property in the same condition it was in when your tenancy started.
-It can be useful to have a copy of your inventory, and any pictures/videos of when you first moved in, to help return the property to the appropriate condition.
+When you move out of your property at the end of your tenancy, you should leave it in the same condition as when your tenancy started, allowing for fair wear and tear.
+It can be helpful to have a copy of your inventory, along with any photos or videos taken when you first moved in, to help you check that the property is returned to the appropriate condition.

-Use our End of Tenancy checklist to make sure you don't forget anything.
+Use our End of Tenancy checklist to make sure you do not forget anything important.

-• Check your inventory and take any necessary photos.
+🟧 Check your inventory and take any necessary photos as evidence.

-• If you have a fantastic landlord - tell us about them!Brush ImageSponge Image
+🟧 If you have had a fantastic landlord, tell us about them.

 Top

-How to Get Your Deposit Back: Step-by-Step Guide for Students
+How to Get Your Depossit Back: Step-by Step-Guide for Students

 Moving out soon?
 Follow these steps to avoid deposit deductions and make the process as smooth as possible.